Wasim-Danyal/SFIA1-Project/README.md

  - *Done -* This is the final point where user stories are assigned completion.

 ## Testing
-For testing the coverage report shows 75% coverage for both integration and Unit testing.
+For testing the coverage report shows 75% coverage.
 The coverage report is below:

 ![enter image description here](https://raw.githubusercontent.com/Wasim-Danyal/Forex-Project/docs/documentation/coverage.png)